Welcome to Cali

 Classrooms

 CET classes are held at our program house, Casa CET.
 Because Casa CET is a three-floor house with stairs, it is not accessible for those using mobility aids.
+There are four classrooms, three offices, a living room, dining room, full kitchen, a lounge, a terrace, and a small pool.
+There is no central A/C but all four classrooms are air-conditioned.
 Direct-enroll classes are held at Universidad Autónoma de Occidente (UAO) and are wheelchair accessible.

 Out-of-Class Activities